Caribbean Business Aviation Guide: 2024-2025 Peak Season Planning Tips

 Traveling with pets and weapons

-Generally there are no issues to travel with a pet, as long as the animal has proper health and immunization records and its arrival has been pre-notified.
-Some islands, particularly former British islands such as Barbados, have more stringent requirements in terms of temporary pet importation.
+Generally, there are no issues with traveling with a pet as long as the animal has proper health and immunization records and its arrival has been pre-notified.
+Some islands, particularly former British islands such as Barbados, have more stringent requirements regarding temporary pet importation.
 It’s best to review all applicable requirements well in advance of the day of operation if you’re traveling with a personal animal companion.

 Weather

 Hurricane season runs from early June through late October and does not usually impact peak season operations.
-During the high season there are few weather challenges or issues impacting this part of the world.
+During the high season, few weather challenges or issues are impacting this part of the world.

 Conclusion

-When operating to the Caribbean top of mind awareness items are always parking, hotel, and fuel availability.
+When operating in the Caribbean, top-of-mind awareness items include parking, hotel, and fuel availability.
 But, even during super peak travel periods, it’s usually possible to drop, go and reposition so that passengers get to their intended destinations on schedule.

 Caribbean Country-by-Country Cheat Sheet